akretion/ooor/README.md

 Why?
 ------------

-OpenERP makes it really straightforward to create/customize business applications with
+OpenERP makes it really straightforward to create/customize business applications with:

 * standard ERP business modules (more than 300 modules)
 * complex relationnal data model, with automated migration and backoffice interfaces
 * ACID transactions on PostgreSQL